envygeo/arcplus/SysAdmin/uninstall-ALL-ArcGIS-products.md

 Uninstall ArcGIS products using the Windows Installer `msiexec`, feeding it a text file with Product IDs.

-Will not work for programs like ArcPad which don't use msi to install in the first place.
+Does not work for programs like ArcPad which don't use msi to install in the first place.

 ## Install
 1. Download [uninstall-ALL-ArcGIS-products.bat](https://github.com/maphew/arcplus/blob/master/SysAdmin/uninstall-ALL-ArcGIS-products.bat) and save somewhere handy.